-Google’s Display Network allows advertises to use text, image and video adverts to appear on websites that have a partnership with Google.
-The text adverts, images and videos are required to be formatted in accordance to Google’s guidelines.
-Some of the Google’s partnership include: Google Finance, Google Blogger, YouTube, and Gmail and many more beyond the Google affiliate network itself.
+Google’s Display Network allows advertisers to use text, image and video adverts to appear on websites that have a partnership with Google.
+The text adverts, images and videos are required to be formatted in accordance with Google’s guidelines.
+Some of Google’s partnership include: Google Finance, Google Blogger, YouTube, and Gmail and many more beyond the Google affiliate network itself.

 How can SMEs target their market on Google Display Network?

 Google’s Display Network is unique in the way you can target your market.
 When people visit a page, Google can track their cookies; this allows Google to identify information about the person using the computer.
 This information is recorded in the Display Planner, which shows a percentage of the gender, age, and location within each topic and interest available in Google’s categories.
 With Google’s ability, you may set your campaign to contextual target your campaign by matching keywords with webpage’s or choose the websites or placements you appear on using managed placements.

-The four main methods of targeting on Google’s Display Network are discussed below:
+The four main methods of targeting on Google Display Network are discussed below:

 There are over 1000 categories that you can choose, this will show your advert to people based on what they like.
 For example, you are a travel agent, and then you can choose ‘travel’ as an interest topic.
 This will deliver your advert to people that Google has browsing history that suggests they are interested in ‘travel’, even though their site they are on may be on another topic, for example ‘computers’.

 Advertisers can link their site to topics that are more relevant to their product and/or service.
 For example, an ecommerce store that sell cricket material, you may choose the topic ‘Cricket’ and appear on sites that are about cricket.

-- Contextual Targeting: allows advertises to match keywords that are automatically built based on a keywords used on an advertiser’s webpage.
+Contextual targeting allows advertises to match keywords that are automatically built based on keywords used on an advertiser’s webpage.